-- 9.1 Sample Preparation - 9.1.1 Place filters (samples and blanks, if provided) in labeled aluminum weighing pans and combust in a muffle furnace at 550°C for 11⁄2 hours. - 9.1.2 Cool to ambient temperature, then transfer the combusted filters to labeled 50 mL screw cap centrifuge tubes.

-- 9.1.3 Add 10 mL 1M hydrochloric acid to each tube. - 9.1.4 Cap tubes and let stand for a minimum of 24 hours.
-Shake tubes several times during the 24 hour period or use the shaker for continuous vibration. - 9.1.5 Pour samples into 16 x 125 mm tubes and filter using Sera filters. - 9.1.6 Transfer the filtrate to auto sampler tubes with transfer pipettes. - 9.2 Instrument set-up and sample analysis - 9.2.1 Set up manifold as in the attached diagram. - 9.2.2 Turn on the Lachat instrument, computer, monitor, and printer. - 9.2.3 Double click on Omnion and then double click on "LL PP" to open the template, which consists of three windows.
+- 9.1 Sample Preparation - 9.1.1 Place filters (samples and blanks, if provided) in labeled aluminum weighing pans and combust in a muffle oven at 550°C for 11⁄2 hours.
+Label the pans by impressing numbers on the bottom of the pan.
+Any ink would burn off - 9.1.2 Cool to ambient temperature, then transfer the combusted filters to labeled 50 mL screw cap centrifuge tubes.
+Use forceps to insert the pad into the bottom of the conical tube to ensure digestion. - 9.1.3 Add 10 mL 1M hydrochloric acid to each tube - 9.1.4 Cap tubes and shake well, making sure that all filters are soaked in the solution.
+Shake all tubes before placing them on the automatic shaker. on an automatic shaker for a 24 hour period. - 9.1.5 Pour samples into 16 x 125 mm tubes and filter using Sera filters. - 9.1.6 Transfer the filtrate to auto sampler tubes following the order of the run worksheet. - 9.2 Instrument set-up and sample analysis - 9.2.1 Set up manifold as described in the method. - 9.2.2 Turn on the Lachat instrument, computer, monitor, and printer. - 9.2.3 Double click on Omnion and then double click on "LL PP" to open the template, which consists of three windows.